 The New York Times says Jadaliyya "Brings New Life to Arab Studies."
 Read about it by clicking here.

 follow me to the land where the sun always shines and homes bleed into each other stars of dust and lust cityscapes of pain and manicured skylines that dance to the rhythm of my fingertips over your skin calloused with yearnings for a past that stalks you for a past that keeps you its prisoner of shame come look and you will find me waiting behind the sun where hope and lust are retired into an afterlife of what ifs where broken souls are left ...Keep Reading »

-Rosie Bsheer is a doctoral candidate in the Department of History at Columbia University.
+Rosie Bsheer is an Assistant Professor of History at Yale University.
 Her research centers on the study of historiography, archive theories, and the spatial politics of oil cities.
 Rosie is Associate Producer of the 2007 Oscar-nominated film “My Country, My Country” and is Co-Editor of Jadaliyya E-zine.
 She is also co-editor of Dawn of the Arab Uprisings: End of an Old Order?
 (Pluto Press, 2012).
-Her other articles are found here and here.
+Her co-authored articles can be accessed here, here, and here.

 "There is no neutral ground to stand on, and any space for critical distance has narrowed.
 The stakes are enormous; differences of perspective now feed into matters of life and death...
 Nuance invites accusations of complicity.
 To evoke a perception is to be associated with it."click | email | tweet